Morpheuslabs-io/morpheus-ops-console/README.md

 ## Functional Principles
 Provide access integration to:
-  -Monitoring capabilities for Blockchain network that includes health status, block activities, log files, etc -Membership management capabilities of the Blockchain network -Self-provisioning capabilities for the Blockchain network nodes -Auditing capabilities of the Blockchain network
+  - Monitoring capabilities for Blockchain network that includes health status, block activities, log files, etc
+  - Membership management capabilities of the Blockchain network
+  - Self-provisioning capabilities for the Blockchain network nodes
+  - Auditing capabilities of the Blockchain network